Master’s in public administration

 Create positive change

-An MPA degree can help graduates introduce new, impactful policies within their organizations, community, or government.
+An MPA degree can help graduates introduce new, impactful policies within their organizations, communities, and government.

-For those looking to become a leader in their public sector careers, earning an online master of public administration (MPA) degree may be the best first step.
-These online master's programs focus on providing the necessary skills to thrive in government, nonprofit, or public policy leadership roles.
+For those looking to become leaders in their public sector careers, earning an online master of public administration (MPA) degree may be the best first step.
+These focus on helping you build the necessary skills to excel in government, nonprofit, or public policy leadership roles.

-Learn more about the benefits of online MPA programs and explore job opportunities for MPA graduates in this guide.
+Learn more about the benefits of online MPA programs and explore job opportunities for MPA graduates.

 What can you do with an MPA degree?